adomigold/project_management/README.md

-Here’s a structured `README.md` documentation for your Laravel-based Project Management System:

----

 # **Project Management System**

 A Laravel-based Project Management System designed to manage users, projects, and tasks with robust authentication, role-based access control, and RESTful APIs.
 The system provides an efficient way to handle project assignments and monitor task progress.